david-beauchesne/FoodWeb-MultiStressors/fwms.md

 We propose the first such formal exploration by exhaustively simulating the impacts of all possible pathways of effects on the dynamics of 3-species motifs using Lotka-Volterra models.
-We uncover that interaction types and species position greatly influence sensitivity to and amplification of multiple disturbances and that indirect pathways of effects are the main cause of non-additive effects.
+We uncover that interaction types and species position greatly influence sensitivity to and amplification of multiple disturbances and that indirect pathways of effects are the main cause of non-additive effects. <!-- not true -->
 In particular, predators in food chain and omnivory interactions act as both weak entry points (*i.e.* highly sensitive to disturbances) and biotic amplifiers (*i.e.* affected synergistically by disturbances).
 We then use the simulated sensitivity and amplification scores as heuristics to infer trophic vulnerability of